Microservices

 Snippet from Wikipedia: Microservices

 In software engineering, a microservice architecture is an architectural pattern that arranges an application as a collection of loosely coupled, fine-grained services, communicating through lightweight protocols.
-One of its goals is to enable teams to develop and deploy their services independently.
-This is achieved by reducing several dependencies in the codebase, allowing developers to evolve their services with limited restrictions, and hiding additional complexity from users.
-Consequently, organizations can develop software with rapid growth and scalability, as well as use off-the-shelf services more easily.
-Communication requirements are reduced.
-These benefits come with the cost of maintaining decoupling, so a microservice architecture may be suitable only if the application is too complex to manage as a monolith.
-Interfaces need to be designed carefully and treated as public API.
-One technique used is having multiple interfaces on the same service or multiple versions of the same service to avoid disrupting existing users of the code.
+A microservice-based architecture enables teams to develop and deploy their services independently, reduce code interdependency and increase readability and modularity within a codebase.
+This is achieved by reducing several dependencies in the codebase, allowing developers to evolve their services with limited restrictions, and reducing additional complexity.
+Consequently, organizations can develop software with rapid growth and scalability, as well as implement off-the-shelf services more easily.
+These benefits come with the cost of needing to maintain a decoupled structure within the codebase, which means its initial implementation is more complex than that of a monolithic codebase.
+Interfaces need to be designed carefully and treated as APIs.